Sustainable use of forests

 2) Changing buying habits

 The purchasing choices we all make every day can help to conserve forests.
-Our ‘What Wood You Choose’ campaign contains lots of advice - for shoppers, retailers and local authorities - about choosing wood and paper products that don’t destroy the world’s forests.
+Whether you're a shopper, a retailer or a local authority, find out what wood and paper products don't destroy the world's forests.

 But it goes beyond wood - many other everyday items in our shops may be by-products of deforestation across the world.
 That’s why, for example, we also promote sustainable soya and sustainable palm oil.